 If the JavaScript takes a long time to execute, the user might experience a delay in seeing the page content.

-• First Input Delay (FID):
+- First Input Delay (FID):

-If the JavaScript is busy, the website can’t react to user input, making it feel unresponsive, leading to poor user experience
+An increase in JavaScript execution time directly affects First Input Delay (FID).
+If JavaScript is overloaded, the website can’t react to user input instantly, making it feel unresponsive and leading to a poor user experience.

-• Memory Consumption:
+- Memory Consumption:

 Like any program, JavaScript code uses memory when it runs.
 If the code is complex or poorly optimized, it can consume a lot of memory.